resty-daze/DSSaveManager/README.md

 First day to use C#, all codes in one class but works fine.
 Please don't try it under any possible edge case.

-Not support Dark Souls II now.
+Both Dark Soul I & II supported now.

 ---------------------------